Pycter logo Pycter

 • Email address (when an account is created)

-• Random user identifier
+• A numeric user identifier

 • Subscription or payment status (when paid plans are implemented)

-4.2 Encrypted user content
+4.2 Your content

-• Photos and thumbnails
+• Photos, videos and thumbnails

-• Filenames and EXIF metadata
+• Filenames and EXIF metadata, including location

-• Album names
+• Album titles

 4.3 Technical and operational data